-- Families applying for scholarships are required to volunteer 5 hours of service with ASWS through a variety of volunteer opportunities, which are listed on the application.
-Volunteer requirements must be met for a new scholarship application to be considered.
+- Families applying for scholarships must be members in good standing with ASWS and are required to volunteer 5 hours of service with ASWS through a variety of volunteer opportunities, which are listed on the application.
+Volunteer requirements must be met before a new scholarship application will be considered.

 - If a scholarship request is approved volunteer hours must be met before receipts can be turned in and reimbursed.

 - Requests will be considered on a per-case basis and are not related to the individual’s income.
 All requests are kept strictly confidential.